PelionIoT/mbed-cloud-tutorial-python-influxdb/README.md

 Instead they want metrics on how much customers interact with products in stores before deciding to purchase or return an item to the shelves.
 ![Shopping](https://github.com/ARMmbed/mbed-cloud-tutorial-python-influxdb/blob/cola/docs/images/shopping.png)

+In this tutorial we will BLAH

 ## Prerequisites

 - [Docker](https://docs.docker.com/install/#supported-platforms)

-Note for Windows users, you may need to enable [Shard Drives](https://docs.docker.com/docker-for-windows/#shared-drives) for Docker to work correctly.
+Note for Windows users, you may need to enable [Shared Drives](https://docs.docker.com/docker-for-windows/#shared-drives) for Docker to work correctly.
-## Structuring the workflow
+## Structuring the time-series workflow

 ### Scoping
 For now, lets assume the data streams are readily available from cloud.
 In other words, there exist some devices connected to Mbed Cloud that provide the following in addition to the standard LWM2M objects: